 One of Alan's two sons, Tim, has been working with his father (and other

-photographic team.
+the photographic team.
 His other son, Andy, is in car sales.
-Alan has been
+Alan has

-last meeting of Nantwich Town Council to report the debates he was
+attended his last meeting of Nantwich Town Council to report the debates

-surprised with a presentation of Stapeley Water Gardens vouchers by the
+he was surprised with a presentation of Stapeley Water Gardens vouchers

 Alan was invited to a presentation ceremony at Brine Leas High School,

-gave him a bottle of wine and his thanks for Alan's "co-operation
+Butler, gave him a bottle of wine and his thanks for Alan's

-during his long association with the school."
-It was one of several
+"co-operation during his long association with the school."
+It was one

-recollections over the years in a special supplement for the annual
+Show covering his recollections over the years in a special supplement

 Good luck in your retirement, Alan.
 Enjoy it.
 The first word you have to

-people will think you are bored out of your mind now that you do not have
+think you are bored out of your mind now that you do not have to go to

 fill your time!